Spin-Phonon Resonances in Nearly Polar Metals with Spin-Orbit Coupling: Discussion

 \subsection{Summary of 2D systems}

 Systems such as few layers of WTe$_2$\cite{Fei:2018} and tri-layer superlattices\cite{Cao:2018} have been reported to be 2D polar metals.
 With the advent of these materials, it is therefore imperative to study the interaction of electronic excitations and phonons in 2D as well.
-For the purpose of this section we assume $\Omega \gg v_Fq$ and also carrier density to be high such that the LO-TO splitting can be ignored.
+For the purpose of this section we assume $\Omega \gg v_Fq$ where it is legitimate to consider $q=0$ as discussed in Sec.~\ref{zero_q}.
+Unlike the case in 3D, at $q=0$ the LO-TO distinction vanishes for 2D, and there is no need to go to the high carrier density regime.\cite{Cudazzo:2011,Sohier:2017}

 In particular, we consider the applied magnetic field to be in the $xy$ plane.
 We assume an isotropic 2D electron dispersion and choose the field to be along $x$ axis.
 Upon explicit calculation at $T=0$, the self-energy matrix reads: \beq \hat{\Pi}(\Omega_m) = - \frac{\lambda^2 m_b^2 A \mu_0}{\pi} \frac{\Delta_Z}{\Omega_m^2 + \Delta_Z^2} \hat{\tilde{\Pi}}_{2D} \eeq where \beq \hat{\tilde{\Pi}}_{2D} = . \eeq and $A$ is area of the crystal.
 Note that the chemical potential in 2D is unaffected by magnetic fields; see Sec.~\ref{chem_2D}.